aeecleclair/Hyperion/README.md

 ### About Weasyprint and Pango

+Weasyprint is only used to generate PDF files from HTML for some modules.
+As such, it is rarely needed for development, and its installation can be skipped.

-Follow the installation steps at https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation.
+If you need to use it, follow the installation steps at https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation.

 For Windows, the best way is through MSYS2, Mac users can simply install using Homebrew.